 The third stop on Johnston Canyon Trail is not actually a waterfall like many people think.
 The Ink Pots are seven pools of green-colored mineral springs located in an open, gorgeous meadow.
 Being the furthest of the three Banff highlights, the total distance for the Ink Pots is about 4 miles/6 km each way.

-The Best Johnston Canyon Alberta Tips you will find
+More Johnston Canyon Alberta Tips